Matthew Tindal

 Matthew Tindal (1657 – 16 August 1733) was an eminent English deist author.
 His works, highly influential at the dawn of the Enlightenment, caused great controversy and challenged the Christian consensus of his time.

-Life
+Biography

-Tindal was baptised on 12 May 1657 at Bere Ferrers in Devon, son of the Reverend John Tindal, who was rector of the parish, and his wife Anne Halse.
+Tindal was baptised on 12 May 1657 at Bere Ferrers in Devon, son of the Reverend John Tindal (rector of the parish) and of his wife Anne Halse.
 Through his mother, he was a first cousin of Thomas Clifford, 1st Lord Clifford of Chudleigh, and therefore descended from the Clifford and Fortescue families.

-Tindal studied arts and law at Lincoln College, Oxford, under the high churchman George Hickes, Dean of Worcester, and then at Exeter College, Oxford; in 1678 he was elected fellow of All Souls College.
-In a timely profession of faith, in 1685 he saw "that upon his High Church notions a separation from the Church of Rome could not be justified," and accordingly he joined the latter.
-But discerning "the absurdities of popery," he returned to the Church of England at Easter 1688.
+Tindal studied arts and law at Lincoln College, Oxford, under the high-churchman George Hickes, Dean of Worcester, and then at Exeter College, Oxford; in 1678 he was elected fellow of All Souls College.
+In a timely profession of faith, (Note: King James II, England's last Catholic monarch, promoted Catholicism during his reign (1685 to 1688).)

+in 1685 he saw "that upon his High Church notions a separation from the Church of Rome could not be justified", and accordingly he joined the latter.
+But discerning "the absurdities of popery", he returned to the Church of England at Easter 1688.